 Developers wanting to contribute code should check out the HandBrake source code on GitHub and a create pull request on GitHub for each contribution.
 For more on this workflow, read Understanding the GitHub Flow.

 Open issues are good candidates for learning and fixing various parts of the code base.

 HandBrake Documentation is published on the official HandBrake website, and the documentation source is hosted on GitHub.

 Please read the documentation project’s Contributing guide to get started.

-If you would like to contribute a translation of the HandBrake Documentation, please base it on the English documentation and submit a pull request to the documentation project on GitHub.
+If you would like to contribute a translation of the HandBrake Documentation, please base it on the English documentation and submit a pull request to HandBrake Documentation on GitHub.